8 outdoor jobs to escape from the office

 - Median annual pay: $54,230

 - Job growth: 21 percent

-Tell someone you're an archeologist, and it may conjure up visions of people digging in deserts to uncover ancient bones.
-However, archeologists also are employed whenever federal money is used for a project such as to build a new road.
-Before any construction can begin, the archeological significance of a particular parcel of land must be assessed.
+Tell someone you're an archaeologist, and it may conjure up visions of people digging in deserts to uncover ancient bones.
+However, archaeologists also are employed whenever federal money is used for a project such as to build a new road.
+Before any construction can begin, the archaeological significance of a particular parcel of land must be assessed.

-While jobs aren't in abundance as they are in the legal or medical fields, archeologists are projected to have better-than-average job growth of 21 percent from 2010 to 2020, according to the BLS.
-In 2010, the median pay for an archeologist was $54,230 per year, or $26.07 per hour, according to the government agency.
+While jobs aren't in abundance as they are in the legal or medical fields, archaeologists are projected to have better-than-average job growth of 21 percent from 2010 to 2020, according to the BLS.
+In 2010, the median pay for an archaeologist was $54,230 per year, or $26.07 per hour, according to the government agency.

-Archeologists typically have a four-year degree, a master's degree and in some cases a doctorate in anthropology with a concentration in archeology and can work on diverse jobs from surveying a pipeline being constructed to a new shopping mall being built, says Joel Irish, a professor in the anthropology department at the University of Alaska in Fairbanks.
+Archaeologists typically have a four-year degree, a master's degree and in some cases a doctorate in anthropology with a concentration in archaeology and can work on diverse jobs from surveying a pipeline being constructed to a new shopping mall being built, says Joel Irish, a professor in the anthropology department at the University of Alaska in Fairbanks.